 - In September 2022, the Danish Data Protection Agency Datatilsynet became the fourth national regulator to conclude that Google Analytics does not comply with GDPR’s requirements.

-Individual companies were thus at higher risk of legal action from consumers, consumer rights groups, and DPAs.
+Individual companies that relied on the services of Google and other platforms that send data across the Atlantic, were thus at higher risk of legal action from consumers, consumer rights groups, and DPAs.

 On October 7, 2022, President Joe Biden signed an executive order (EO) to implement a new EU-US Data Privacy Framework, also known as Privacy Shield 2.0, to protect the privacy of personal data shared between the US and Europe.
 The EO marks the beginning of work on the new framework.
 If all goes well, the new agreement will be published in March 2023, ending the long period of uncertainty in the transatlantic digital economy.

 The new framework addresses concerns raised in Schrems II.
-Schrems II struck Privacy Shield down, in part, because EU residents had no rights to petition the US government if they felt their data had been improperly gathered.
+Schrems II struck the Privacy Shield down, in part, because EU residents had no rights to petition the US government if they feel their data had been improperly gathered.

 The new framework will allow individuals in the EU to seek redress through an independent Data Protection Review Court made up of members from outside the US government.
 That body would have full authority to adjudicate claims and direct remedial measures as needed.

-Though the executive order introduces a series of additional safeguards and requirements to limit access to EU residents’ data by US surveillance, while it also establishes a redress system to handle complaints, privacy advocates say Biden’s executive order seems destined to fail.
+The executive order introduces a series of additional safeguards and requirements to limit access to EU residents’ data by US surveillance, and establishes a redress system to handle complaints.
+That said, according to privacy advocates, Biden’s executive order seems destined to fail.